-- To represent a diverse community of thoughtful leaders that creates and expands on both knowledge and insight into the strategic matters of the counseling profession.
+- Represent a diverse community of leaders that creates and expands knowledge and insight into the strategic matters of the counseling profession.

-- To take an active role in ACA in the identification of future trends, research, and issues.
+- Take an active role in the American Counseling Association in the identification of future trends, research and issues.

-- To serve through active leadership in support of ACA and Fellows activities and programs.
+- Serve through active leadership in support of the American Counseling Association and the American Counseling Association Fellows activities and programs.

-- The candidate must have made a significant, distinctive, and unique contribution to the counseling profession in one or more of the following areas:
+ACA Fellows candidates are required to have made a significant, distinctive and unique contribution to the counseling profession in one or more of the following areas: